cloudflare/cloudflare-docs/content/cloudflare-one/policies/filtering/_index.md

 ## What type of policy should I create?

-The recommended policy type depends on what kind of traffic you are trying to block.
+The recommended policy type depends on what kind of traffic you are trying to filter.
 Generally speaking:

 - To block websites, create an HTTP policy.
 - To block non-HTTP traffic such as SSH and RDP, create a network policy.